awsdocs/nice-dcv-admin-guide/doc_source/manage-cert.md

 You can replace the default NICE DCV certificate and its key with your own certificate and key\.

+When generating your own certificate you will need to carefully select which certificate attributes to specify\.
+The `CN (Common Name)` attribute should usually match the public hostname of the host\.
+You also may want to specify the `SAN (Subject Alternative Name)` attribute and set it to the IP address of the host\.

+Please refer to your Certification Authority documentation for more information on generating a certificate\.

 **Important**
 If you use your own certificate and key, you must name your certificate `dcv.pem` and you must name the key `dcv.key`\.